-- 1. Virtual Integrated Employability Worksheet (VIEW) was created and implemented.
-VIEW was a TANF screening and evaluation system for WorkFirst case managers to use to identify and document WorkFirst clients' barriers to employment and to make appropriate referrals for services. - 2.
-A new medical coverage group, Family Medical Project, was promoted in ACES.
+2. A new medical coverage group, Family Medical Project , was promoted in ACES.
 Individuals who were terminated from TANF cash assistance from 8/1/97 through 8/31/99 and were not authorized medical benefits the month following cash termination were reinstated as of May 1, 2000.

-TANF Early Exit Bonuses were implemented in March 2000 (bonuses were a once-in-a-lifetime \$1,000 support service payment to employed TANF clients, with low cash grants, who voluntarily exited TANF).
+March 2000 TANF Early Exit Bonuses were implemented in March 2000 (bonuses were a once-in lifetime \$1,000 support service payment to employed TANF clients, with low cash grants, who voluntarily exited TANF).
 The bonus was paid to cover work expenses and allow clients to "bank" months of TANF use for times of greater need.

-- 1. In January 2000 TANF intensive services were implemented statewide. - "Prospective" income budgeting policy was implemented for cash and food assistance.
-Eligibility was now to be determined based on anticipated income, rather than income received in past months ("retrospective" budgeting). - 3.
-SSI/SSA cost of living adjustment (COLA) increased benefits by 2.4%. - 4.
-Overpayments occurring due to reconciliation of retrospectively budgeted income were eliminated. - 5.
-Upper limit for eligibility for child care subsidies were changed to 225% of Federal Poverty level (unadjusted) from 175% of Federal Poverty level (adjusted). - 6.
+January 2000 In January 2000 TANF intensive services were implemented statewide.
+"Prospective" income budgeting policy was implemented for cash and food assistance.
+Eligibility was now to be determined based on anticipated income, rather than income received in past months ("retrospective" budgeting).
+SSI/SSA cost of living adjustment (COLA) increased benefits by 2.4%.
+Overpayments occurring due to reconciliation of retrospectively budgeted income were eliminated.
+Upper limit for eligibility for child care subsidies were changed to 225% of Federal Poverty level (unadjusted) from 175% of Federal Poverty level (adjusted).
 Reduction in co-payment formula for families using subsidized child care, particularly those with income over 135% Federal Poverty Level (unadjusted).

-- 1. An overall child care eligibility increase to families with gross incomes at or below 225% of the Federal Poverty Level was authorized in November 1999. - the Department began phasing in the intensive services model, which provided DSHS social worker assessments, collaboratively developed Individual Responsibility Plans (IRP) and bundled services for the harder-to-employ.
+November 1999 An overall child care eligibility increase to families with gross incomes at or below 225% of the Federal Poverty Level was authorized in November 1999. the Department began phasing in the intensive services model, which provided DSHS social worker assessments, collaboratively developed Individual Responsibility Plans (IRP) and bundled services for the harder-to-employ.
 The model required more frequent use of employability evaluations to determine which participants might benefit from intensive services.

-3. Electronic Benefit Transfer (EBT) was implemented statewide.
+Electronic Benefit Transfer (EBT) was implemented statewide.
 Cash and food assistance benefits were now issued using the Quest card.